Are We Really Making Much Progress in Text Classification? A Comparative Review: Graph-based Methods

 We briefly discuss selected graph-based methods.
-In TextGCN, the authors set up a graph based on word-word connections given by window-based pointwise mutual information (PMI) and word-document TF-IDF scores.
-They use a one-hot encoding as node features and apply a two-layer graph convolutional network~\citep{DBLP:conf/iclr/KipfW17} on the graph to carry out the node classification task.
-HeteGCN combined ideas from Predictive Text Embedding~\citep{DBLP:conf/kdd/TangQM15} and TextGCN and splits the adjacency matrix into its word-document and word-word sub-matrices and fuse the different layers' representations when required.
-TensorGCN uses multiple ways of converting text data into graph data, including a semantic graph created with an LSTM, a syntactic graph created by dependency parsing, and a sequential graph based on word co-occurrence.
-HyperGAT extended the idea of text-induced graphs for text classification to hypergraphs.
-The model uses graph attention and two kinds of hyperedges.
-Sequential hyperedges represent the relation between sentences and their words.
-Semantic hyperedges for word-word connections are derived from topic models~\citep{DBLP:journals/jmlr/BleiNJ03}.
-AGGNN~\citep{aggnn} proposed a text pooling mechanism to be used with gated graph sequence neural networks~\citep{DBLP:journals/corr/LiTBZ15}.
+In TextGCN, the authors set up a graph with word and document nodes.
+Word--word edges are derived from pointwise mutual information (PMI) and word--document edges are derived from TF-IDF scores.
+This synthetic graph is then fed into a graph convolutional network (\eg a GCN~\cite{DBLP:conf/iclr/KipfW17}) with the goal of classifying the document nodes.
+HeteGCN combined ideas from Predictive Text Embedding~\cite{DBLP:conf/kdd/TangQM15} and TextGCN and splits the adjacency matrix into its word-document and word-word sub-matrices and fuse the different layers' representations when needed.
+TensorGCN explores and combines multiple different ways of converting the text into a graph, such as a semantic graph created with an LSTM, a syntactic graph created by dependency parsing, and a sequential graph based on word co-occurrence.
+HyperGAT combines graph attention~\cite{velickovic2018graph} with the concept of hyperedges based on sequential structure and topic models~\cite{DBLP:journals/jmlr/BleiNJ03}.
+AGGNN~\cite{aggnn} focuses on text pooling mechanism along with gated graph sequence neural networks~\cite{DBLP:journals/corr/LiTBZ15}.
 DADGNN is a graph-based approach that uses attention diffusion and decoupling techniques for tackling the over-smoothing problem of the GNN and building deeper models.
 Lastly, STGCN tackles short text classification by building upon ideas from TextGCN and adding word-topic and document-topic edges from a topic model, similar to HyperGAT.
 The authors also experimented with combining STGCN with a BiLSTM and a BERT model.
 In their experiments, the combination STGCN+BERT+BiLSTM gave the best results, while pure STGCN fell behind pure BERT.
+MHGAT~\cite{mhgat} follows a different approach and captures word order by adding position-specific hyperedges to the graph to be processed by a graph attention network.
+These position edges are obtained through a sine/cosine transformation, following a similar strategy as in the Vaswani transformer's positional encoding ~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}.